How to Use LinkedIn Premium to Grow Revenue

 But here’s where the basic LinkedIn account starts to show its limitations for sellers.

 LinkedIn sets a limit on monthly searches for free users.
-If LinkedIn thinks you are searching the platform to recruit or generate leads, you’ll get a message like this:
+If LinkedIn thinks you are searching the platform to recruit or to do , you’ll get a message like this:

 Note: Usage for free accounts resets at midnight PST on the 1st of each calendar month.